d3sformal/debug-infra-gentests/sandbox/02-ipc/e2e-tests/README.md

 This runs the `test/timeout-all.sh` check on the output of one of the instrumentation and testing  of `testbin-arg-replacement-simple`.

-In each `testbin-*` directory, there shoudl be `cases` folder, which contains similarly-written check scripts (named `tc-*.sh`).
+In each `testbin-*` directory, there should be `cases` folder, which contains similarly-written check scripts (named `tc-*.sh`).
 These receive "clean" test output and check it.
+Optionally the
+(call-tracing) instrumentation can be checked by inspecting IR (folder `cases/ir`, scripts `ir-*.sh`).

 Depending on scripts' exit code, the entire test fails/continues.